Football Football

 There are seven rounds at Wimbledon and all other Grand Slam tournaments.

-The singles quarter-finals take place on 11-12 July, and the semi-finals are held on 13-14 July.
-The singles and doubles finals take place on the final two days of the tournament on Saturday 15 and Sunday 16 July.
+The singles quarter-finals take place on 8-9 July, and the semi-finals are held on 10-11 July.
+The singles and doubles finals take place on the final two days of the tournament, with the women’s singles final on Saturday 12 July and the men’s singles final Sunday 13 July.

 When is the Wimbledon final?